Skip to main content

 Currency Conversion on the Employer Side (If Needed)

 The contract specifies the currency the worker is paid in.
 If the employer’s Shor account doesn’t hold enough of that currency, Shor converts from their funding currency at a disclosed rate, shown before approval.
-The margin is small and disclosed, no hidden spread.
+The margin is a flat 2% above the interbank rate, disclosed on every receipt, no hidden spread.

 3